Business Docs’ IDFA Stage Review (Nov.21, 2021, Amsterdam):

-The Anvil Orchestra plays percussion-driven original scores to silent classics utilizing a unique assortment of junk metal as well as drums, accordion, musical saw, electronics, and orchestral keyboards.
+The Anvil Orchestra plays percussion-driven original scores to silent classics utilizing unusual sound sources as well as drums, accordion, musical saw, electronics, and orchestral keyboards.

 As members of Alloy Orchestra, Donahue and Miller have performed at The Pordenone Silent Film Festival in Pordenone, Italy; The Academy of Motion Pictures in Los Angeles, California; The Louvre in Paris; The Lincoln Center in New York City; The San Francisco Silent Film Festival in California; and in many other theaters and festivals.
 Miller and Dersch have also toured Europe extensively in the post-punk rock band Mission of Burma and AKA/COD.
 They have over twenty DVD/Blu-Ray releases to their name on labels such as KINO Lorber, Criterion, Image Entertainment, Warner Bros., and Flicker Alley.

-The Anvil Orchestra’s inaugural engagement will be performing the silent film classic, METROPOLIS at the SNF Nostros Festival in Athens, Greece on August 27, 2021.
+The Anvil Orchestra’s inaugural engagement was a virtual concert (COVID) of the silent film classic, METROPOLIS for the SNF Nostros Festival in Athens, Greece on August 27, 2021.
 Dersh will also be featured.

 For METROPOLIS, the powerful drumming combined with full orchestral sounds matches the epic scenes that run throughout the film.
 For the more intimate moments, they pull back to harp and accordion.